-- Learners will be assessed on either acting or design. - Learners study two extracts from the same performance text - Learners participate in one performance using sections of text from - both extracts. - Learners must submit to the examiner a brief account of approximately 150 words (i.e. approximately half a side of A4) outlining their artistic intentions for the piece.
+- Be assessed on either acting or design. - Study two extracts from the same performance text - Participate in one performance using sections of text from both extracts. - Submit to the examiner a brief account of approximately 150 words (i.e. approximately half a side of A4) outlining their artistic intentions for the piece.